agrc/dhhs-cooling-towers/README.md

 ## Cloud Run Job

-To test a small amount of data with a coud run job
+To test a small amount of data

 1. Set the number of tasks to 1
-1. Set environment variables
+1. Set the environment variables
    - `SKIP`: int e.g. 1106600
    - `TAKE`: int e.g. 50
    - `JOB_NAME`: string e.g. alligator